menzenski/Uyghur-resources/IPATranscriber/README.md

 ```
 yéziliq;jeziliqʰ
 zeple-;zɛplɛ-
-yashliq;jaʃliqʰ
+yashliq;jaʃliq
 a'ile;aˀilɛ
 ```

-The IPA output is largely a one-to-one substitution of graphs or digraphs for their phonemic values, with the exception that aspiration is blocked consonants.
+The IPA output is largely a one-to-one substitution of graphs or digraphs for their phonemic values, with the exception that aspiration is blocked before consonants.
 Future versions of this script will take other orthographies (i.e., Uyghur Perso-Arabic script and Uyghur Cyrillic) as input.